 Regular board meetings are held and the Executive Directors are heavily involved in the day to day running of the business.
-The Board of Directors meets regularly and is responsible for formulating strategy, monitoring financial performance and approving material items of expenditure.
+The Board of Directors meets regularly and is responsible for overseeing management, formulating strategy and monitoring financial performance.

 GOING CONCERN